Our work is committed to independent and nonpartisan research that meets the high standards of academic integrity and quality at Columbia University.

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-Cheryl A. LaFleur is a Non-Resident Fellow and Advisory Board Member at the Center on Global Energy Policy.
+Cheryl A. LaFleur is an Advisory Board Member at the Center on Global Energy Policy.
 She is a nationally-recognized energy leader.
-Effective October 1, 2019, LaFleur was named to the Board of Directors of the Independent System Operator of New England (ISO-NE), the independent, not-for-profit organization that plans and operates the power system and administers wholesale electricity markets for the New England region.
+She was previously a distinguished visiting fellow and adjunct research senior research scholar at the Center during 2020 through 2023.
+She also serves as chair of the Board of Directors of the Independent System Operator of New England (ISO-NE), the independent, not-for-profit organization that plans and operates the wholesale electricity markets and transmission grid for the New England region.
+She has been on the ISO-NE board since 2019.

 Get the latest news and research on energy & climate policy.